tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-3/Chapter03P02/ReadMe.md

 Made using Java SE 1.8.

-Check whether an integer is even.
+Checks whether an integer is even.

 #Project Setup